FlorianSchroevers/ComputationalMusicology2020/README.md

 From visual inspection, we can already draw some preliminary conclusions.
 We can see that our hypotheses had some meaning.

-The acousticness does seem to decrease, with the mean going from 0.25 $\rightarrow$ 0.13 $\rightarrow$ 0.06.
+The acousticness does seem to decrease, with the mean going from 0.25 -> 0.13 -> 0.06.

 The intrumentalness also has a remarkable path.
 Reggae has a very low score (mean of 0.09), meaning it has a lot of vocals.
 Dub is significantly more instrumental with a mean score of 0.46, Dubstep is even more intrumental with a mean score of 0.65.